-To adequately protect the fume hood user, the linear face velocity of air into the hood should be between 80 and 100 feet per minute (fpm).
-Arrows on the side of the hood should indicate where the sash should be positioned to achieve the proper airflow.
-This sash height should be set between 8 and 16 inches from the bottom of the opening to protect the user and allow adequate room to work.
+To adequately protect the fume hood user, the linear face velocity of air into the hood should be between 80 and 100 feet per minute (fpm), at a minimum.
 A fume hood that isn't performing properly is often worse than no hood at all because the user is likely to have a false sense of security about its ability to provide protection.